Russian submarine Vepr: 1998 incident

 He barricaded himself in the torpedo room, and for 20 hours repeatedly threatened to set a fire to detonate the torpedoes.
 While Vepr had no nuclear weapons and her reactor was shut down, the detonation of her torpedoes while she was tied up at the dock would have ruptured her reactor, creating what the regional director of the Federal Security Service (FSB), Vladimir Prikhodko described as "a nuclear catastrophe ... a second Chernobyl."

 Attempts to persuade him to surrender failed.
 Kuzminykh's mother was flown to the naval base but was unable to persuade her son to give himself up.
 The situation remained a standoff until early on the morning of 12 September, when a special anti-terrorist commando unit of the Russian Federal Security Service (FSB) stormed the torpedo room.
 Early reports indicated that he had been killed by the FSB, but later reports indicated that he committed suicide.
-FSB officers regretted that "there was no way to preserve Alexander Kuzminykh's life."
+FSB officers stated that "there was no way to preserve Alexander Kuzminykh's life."

 Kuzminykh was found fit when he was conscripted at a St. Petersburg enlistment office, even though he had suffered from a mental disorder and had been inhaling intoxicants.
 When Kuzminykh volunteered for the submarine service, he passed additional medical and psychiatric tests with high marks.
+It was later declared that he suffered from a mental illness that was not detected in the draft.

+In the aftermath of the incident Russia made efforts to improve recruitment and monitoring of military personnel deployed on nuclear-powered vessels.
+Only professional, non-conscript sailors could serve on them.

 Refurbishment

 The submarine was the first of the Akula classes (Project 971 and 971U) to be refurbished.
 All of them will be equipped to carry the Kalibr type missiles.
 Vepr rejoined the Northern Fleet in March 2020.
 It is expected to remain in service for another 25–30 years.
-In July 2022, the submarine was monitored on the surface by NATO naval forces as she transitted from the Northern Fleet to the Baltic in company with the Yasen-class submarine Severodvinsk.
+In July 2022, the submarine was monitored on the surface by NATO naval forces as she transited from the Northern Fleet to the Baltic in company with the Yasen-class submarine Severodvinsk.